-I'm a second-year PhD student at Brown University advised by (the incredible) Ellie Pavlick.
-I also work with Stefanie Tellex and George Konidaris and a lot of the other wonderful people at Brown.
+I'm a fourth-year PhD student at Brown University advised by (the incredible) Ellie Pavlick.
+I also work with Stefanie Tellex, George Konidaris, Michael Littman, and a lot of the other wonderful people at Brown.
+As an undergrad, I was advised by Ani Nenkova and Byron Wallace in various areas of machine learning and language processing.

 Apart from work, I enjoy reading vast amounts of literature, various kinds of music and mostly just programming for fun.
 Feel free to reach out with research related questions or otherwise!